-The value for secondary school gross enrollment rate of female in Bangladesh was 78.27 percent as of 2018.
+The value for secondary school gross enrollment rate of females in Bangladesh was 78.27 percent as of 2018.
 As the graph above depicts, over the past 45 years this indicator reached a maximum value of 78.27 percent in 2018 and a minimum value of 6.43 percent in 1981.
 However, under these upbeat figures, we notice some surprising anomalies that need immediate attention.
 Despite better enrollment rates, education outcomes for girls remain unsatisfactory and an unequal level of learning continues.
 According to the 2017 Bangladesh Bureau of Educational Information and Statistics, girls’ secondary school dropout rates are as high as 42 percent; completion rates are poor, with grade 10 completion rates as low as 10 percent and secondary level completion rates as low as 59 percent.
 These trends carry through tertiary education, resulting in low female labor force participation and even lower representation on an executive level.
 Women and adolescents still require permission to have access to education even though it is a fundamental right and throughout this process, they either drop out of school or get married due to high education expenses or familial reasons.
 However, those who manage to complete their tertiary education still require permission from their families/in-laws to participate in the workplace of their choice.
 Thus, in reality, women are still less empowered and lagging in terms of access to quality education, skill development, and participation in the workforce.
 Therefore, we must not only concentrate on women’s empowerment, but also on ensuring that their progress is sustained.

 Gender equality and other socio-development factors must be embraced to ensure Sustainable Women Empowerment

-Women and adolescents make up the majority of the world’s poorest billion people, with women’s employment outside of agriculture in Southern Asia are as low as 20 percent.
+Women and adolescents make up the majority of the world’s poorest billion people, with women’s employment outside of agriculture in Southern Asia being as low as 20 percent.
 Women and girls are disproportionately affected by poverty and prejudice in Bangladesh and are sometimes denied the right to make financial choices for their families, or tradition and culture prohibit them from leaving their households.
 Half of the population is unable to contribute to the economic growth of their families and society.
 A valuable resource is being squandered since they play an important role in guiding their families and society to a better future.

 The major impediments are societal customs and attitudes towards women, lack of adequate housing, lack of security, and violence towards women.
 Side by side, women’s labor market participation is influenced by a variety of socioeconomic variables, including household income, age, marital status, schooling, household dependence ratio, and others.
 But if we can adjust the women labor force participation rate to the level of the men participation rate then it will contribute to the GDP per capita of the country.
 Advancing women’s equality in the countries of Asia Pacific could add $4.5 trillion to their collective annual GDP in 2025, a 12 percent increase over the business-as-usual trajectory.
 To accomplish this big rise in growth, Bangladesh would need to focus on three economic levers: increasing women’s labor-force participation, increasing the amount of paying hours (part-time vs full-time employment mix), and increasing women’s productivity compared to men’s by including more women in higher-productivity sectors.